Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Global Bosonization

-The global reduction (\ref{red}) has deep sense - the first functional derivative operator $\dfrac{\delta}{\delta h_{ij}}$ is an object from a vector space spanned by the contravariant 3-space metric $h^{ij}$.
-Therefore, as the consequence of (\ref{red}) one can determine the Wheeler--DeWitt second derivative functional operator (\ref{wdw})
+which, in fact, is the global reduction (\ref{red}) having a deep geometrical sense.
+Namely, from this point of view, the first functional derivative operator $\dfrac{\delta}{\delta h_{ij}}$ is an object from a vector space spanned by the contravariant three-dimensional metric $h^{ij}$ and, in consequence of the formula (\ref{red}), one can determine the Wheeler--DeWitt second derivative functional operator (\ref{wdw}) as follows